layerzzzio/raspberryapi/README.md

 It enables you to install packages on your Raspberry Pi device and also provides the ability to start or stop them.

-# Helpful tutorials for developers
+# Useful how-tos for contributors

 ## Compiling the program locally